Can we have our wedding at my parents’ house?

 When they look at humanism, many people discover they are actually humanist in outlook without having realised it.

-If you are non-religious and look to science, reason, empathy, and compassion in order to live an ethical and meaningful life, then you’re in the right place: you’re amongst those with a humanist outlook, and my wedding ceremonies offer you a non-religious, personal, and meaningful way to celebrate your marriage.
+If you are non-religious and look to reason, empathy, and compassion in order to live an ethical and meaningful life, then you’re in the right place: you’re amongst those with a humanist outlook, and my wedding ceremonies offer you a non-religious, personal, and meaningful way to celebrate your marriage.

-My grandmother / aunt / dad etc. is religious and I don’t want them to be offended.
+Guests at my wedding are religious and I don’t want them to be offended.
 Will a humanist wedding be okay?

 I recognise that nearly every ceremony is attended by guests of different faiths and of none, and feel passionately that everyone present should feel comfortable and involved.

 The focus of your humanist wedding will be on the two of you and your relationship and what you value.
 Underpinning it all will be the humanist view of long-term partnerships as being strongest when built upon support, equality and honesty.
 It’s difficult to imagine anyone would have a problem with that!
+Indeed on many occasions people of religion tell me how moving they find humanist celebrations to be.
+We’re all human, after all.

 We love the idea of a personal wedding but we don’t know where to start.